Hellooooo Stratford!

 May 2019

 You want to know how you know Connecticut was starving for independent craft breweries for a long time?
-You know this because a tiny little 35-seat brewery could open less than a mile from our state’s largest and most profitable brewery and not be crushed into oblivion within weeks.
+You know this because a tiny little 35-seat brewery could open less than a mile from our state’s largest and most profitable brewery and not be crushed into oblivion within three weeks.
+[Update: it took six years.]

 FCA is basically a tiny neighborhood bar that brews its own beer.
-(It has since grown to allow for an occupancy of 65 from its original 35.)
+(It did grow to allow for an occupancy of 65 from its original 35.)
 Two Roads is a behemoth that seats hundreds and brews for millions.
 And yet, here we are in 2019, a full three years into FCA’s existence.

 I, of course, have no clue how many years FCA will continue to exist.
 However many it is, I am confident that its proximity to Two Roads will have nothing to do with whatever happens.
 That’s really just not how markets work.
 FCA has its own identity and draws its own crowd.